-he Ouachita Baptist University Chemistry Department has a strong legacy of supporting our students and providing a rigorous education in the chemical sciences.
-We want our graduates to be well equipped for their choice of career path.
+ver the past decade, the Ouachita Baptist University Physics Department has worked diligently to improve the engineering physics degree so graduates would be well equipped for their choice of career path.
 Our efforts have been very successful in large part because of:

-- rigorous, yet rewarding, coursework and purposeful course offerings - emphasis in developing students' aptitude for critical thinking and problem solving - small class sizes and one-on-one advising sessions that create space for student mentoring - intentional investment in the personal and spiritual growth of each student - commitment to providing dynamic, hands-on opportunities
+- rigorous, yet rewarding, coursework and purposeful course offerings - emphasis in developing students' aptitude for critical thinking and problem solving - small class sizes and one-on-one advising sessions that create space for student mentoring - intentional investment in the personal and spiritual growth of each student - commitment to creating a dynamic learning community.